bryan-lolordo/leaflet-interactive-maps/README.md

 The project was divided into two steps with different levels of complexity.

 ## Step 1: Create the Earthquake Visualization
 This will be a single base layer and one set of data being used.
-Gather the dataset from USGS site to access the data and use the URL of this JSON to pull in the data for the visualization.
+Gather the dataset from [USGS Site](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) to access the data and use the URL of this JSON to pull in the data for the visualization.
 Using Leaflet, create a map that plots all the earthquakes from your dataset based on their longitude and latitude including popups and a legend.

 Base layer: mapbox.greyscale <br>